 Crawford employed five men and one boy in 1871.

 Crawford established a custom-built factory at Elbe Street, Leith in 1879.
 The business traded as William Crawford & Sons from 1880.
-By this time the ship biscuit had been replaced as the leading product by the wheat meal biscuit (similar to a digestive).
+The wheat meal biscuit, similar to a digestive, had replaced the ship biscuit as the leading product by this time.

 William Crawford died as a well-respected figure in Leith and Edinburgh in 1889.
 He was succeeded as principal of the firm by his son, William Crawford (1858 – 1926), a man of a retiring disposition.
 It would be due to the efforts of the son that the family firm would grow to national scale.

 The Elbe Street factory was described as “large” by 1891.